AMID Logo E-BAY Logo

 Then, after the palletizing, the rough estimation is 3.15 CBM x 1.25 = 3.94 CBM.

 IMPORTANT!
-Please keep in mind that if you require to palletize your cargo at CFS, but at the time of delivery to CFS, a CFS's cargo recipient says that he/she is not aware of the palletizing, please do not worry.
-Most likely, the employee did not yet receive a work order to palletize your cargo.
+If you requested to palletize your load at CFS but, at the time of delivery, a CFS cargo recipient says that they are unaware of the palletizing, please do not worry.
+Most likely, the employee has not yet received a work order to palletize your shipment.

 Do not argue.
-Just submit your shipping boxes lose.
-Ensure that the cargo recipient wrote the number of boxes submitted on the copy of your dock receipt, dated, and signed it.
-Keep the copy as proof of your cargo delivery.
+Just submit everything loose.
+Ensure the employee wrote the number of units submitted on a copy of your dock receipt, dated it, and signed it.
+Keep the copy as proof of the delivery (POD).

 Upon receipt of a warehouse receipt from the CFS, we'll reconfirm the palletizing work order.
-Your goods will be properly palletized, and we will inform you about that in our update email.
+Your goods will be palletized appropriately, and we will inform you about that in our update email.

 Guidelines on palletizing in shipping freight LCL

-Your boxes, most likely, will be stacked on a U.S. standard pallet(s) with a base of 40"x48" (~1.00 x 1.20 in meters).
-If possible, always purchase boxes of the same size and so many boxes that they completely fill the rows of boxes on the pallet(s).
+Your boxes will most likely be stacked on a U.S. standard pallet(s) with a base of 40x48 inches (~1x1.2 meters).
+If possible, always purchase boxes of the same size and as many as they fill the rows of boxes on the pallet(s).

 If you do not (or cannot) follow this rule, then it may result in a sharp increase in the "dead volume" of your internationally shipping goods.
-Below are pictures that show how the chargeable volume almost doubled, comparable to the "net" volume of shipping boxes, due to the improper set of boxes chosen for shipping from the USA.
-The sizes of shipping boxes are different:
+Below are pictures that show how the chargeable volume almost doubled, comparable to the "net" volume of boxes, due to the improper set of boxes chosen for international transportation.
+The sizes of the boxes are different:

-Below are shipping boxes of the same size, but they do not completely fill the second row:
+Below are boxes of the same size, but they do not fill the second row:

-Here are the helpful hints if you self-palletize your cargo and deliver to a CFS entire skid(s):
+Here are the helpful hints if you self-palletize and deliver to a CFS entire skid(s):

 Sipping barrels.
 Not recommended.

-Occasionally people want to ship goods in barrels.
-For some reason, shipping barrels are commonly used in shipping from the USA to the Caribbean and Latin America.
+Occasionally, people want to ship goods in barrels.
+For some reason, barrels are commonly used to ship from the USA to the Caribbean and Latin America.

-However, keep in mind that besides the difficulties of handling heavy barrels, the barrels will be palletized and shrink-wrapped.
-Then a dead volume will occur due to palletizing, especially if you send a number of barrels that is not a multiple of four.
+Please keep in mind that besides the difficulties of handling heavy barrels, the barrels will be palletized and shrink-wrapped for international shipping.
+Then, a dead volume will occur due to palletizing, especially if you send overseas several barrels that are not a multiple of four to fit in a U.S. standard pallet with the base 40"X48" (1X1.2 in meters).

 Shipping goods from the USA in crates

-Crating cargo would be necessary if you ship valuable or fragile goods such as assembled furniture, large but fragile items, or certain kind of irregular and fragile items that require extra protection in their transportation from the USA overseas.
+Crating is necessary if you ship valuable or fragile goods, such as assembled furniture, large but fragile items, or certain irregular and fragile items requiring extra protection in their transportation from the USA overseas.
 Regular or custom-made solid crates can be purchased from packing companies or ordered online.

-You may also hire a professional packing company to crate your shipping goods to international shipping from the U.S. As a U.S. Freight Forwarder, we'd suggest you ask a suck packing company if they are familiar with regulations in international cargo transportation.
-Particularly with wood packing restrictions.
+You may also hire a professional packing company to crate your goods for international shipping from the U.S. As a U.S. Freight Forwarder, we'd suggest you ask a suck packing company if they are familiar with regulations in international cargo transportation, particularly with wood packing restrictions.

-Note that crates built for shipping from the USA LCL, the same as pallets, must be forkliftable and fit into 40' multimodal sea freight containers.
+Note that crates, like pallets, must be forkliftable and fit into 40' multimodal sea containers.

 Forklift in sea freight

-If a custom-made crate exceeds 48" in width, it will most likely not be accessible by a regular forklift and is not suitable for international cargo transportation from the U.S. overseas LCL.
+Suppose a custom-made crate exceeds 48" in width.
+In that case, it will most likely not be accessible by a regular forklift and unsuitable for international cargo transportation from the U.S. overseas LCL.

 International Shipping.
 Custom built crate.